metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

-If other platforms come to see value in power based recovery, there may need to design a different or more formal signaling method (than an annotation) as well as decompose the implementation into discrete units that can live behind a platform independant interface such as the Cluster API.
+If other platforms come to see value in power based recovery, there may need to design a different or more formal signaling method (than an annotation) as well as decompose the implementation into discrete units that can live behind a platform independant interface such as the Machine or Cluster APIs.

 ## Alternatives [optional]

-None
+Wait for equivalent functionality to be exposed by the Machine and/or Cluster APIs.

 ## References